 50g pistachio kernels (chopped)

-Start with the basic prep work: preheat your oven to 200°C (180°C for a fan oven) and melt some extra butter to brush over the tin – I just used a standard loaf tin – and then dust with a little bit of flour.
+Start with the basic prep work.
+Preheat your oven to 200°C (180°C for a fan oven) and melt some extra butter to brush over the tin.
+Coat the tin in butter – I just used a standard loaf tin – and then dust with a little bit of flour.
 I’d only ever used cake tin liners before, but I was pleasantly surprised with how easy this method was, so I’m definitely a convert!

 After this is sorted, blend together the caster sugar and the tea leaves in a processor.